Fugoes/fugoes.github.io/_posts/2018-02-03-Run-Babeld-over-Wireguard.md

 categories: Computer Network
 ---

 [Babeld](https://github.com/jech/babeld) is a loop-avoiding distance-vector routing protocol.
-It could auto update link cost according to network delay, which is different from other distance-vector routing protocol like RIP.
+It could auto update link cost according to network delay, which is different from other distance-vector routing protocols like RIP.
 This unique feature makes it useful for personal overlay network.
-[Wireguard](https://www.wireguard.com/) is a simple and fast VPN layer 3 VPN software.
+[Wireguard](https://www.wireguard.com/) is a simple and fast layer 3 VPN software.

 Wireguard doesn't support IPv6 multicast, which is used by Babeld to do neighbor discovery.
 Wireguard forwards packets by matching `allowed-ips` option for its node.
 For a central node which other nodes connect to, you could decide which peer to forward a packet to by including the packet's destination IPv6 address in the peer's `allowed-ips`.
 These `allowed-ips` works like some kind of routing table.
 However, `allowed-ips` for different peers cannot overlap, which means you can not assign one address to multiple peers' `allowed-ips`.
 As a result, you could only assign the multicast IPv6 address to one peer, and other peers would never receive `Babeld Hello` message from this central node.
 So you could only use Wireguard as a point-to-point layer 3 tunnel to run Babeld over it, or Babeld would fail to discover all links.
 As a result, for a n nodes full mesh network, each nodes need a Wireguard tunnel to all other n - 1 nodes.